monoscope-tech/apitoolkit-landing/blog/monitoring-your-express-application-using-opentelemetry-with-apitoolkit/index.md

 - Express.js: [Express](https://expressjs.com/) is a Node.js web application framework that provides a wide range of features for mobile and web applications.

-- APIToolkit: [APIToolkit](https://monoscope.tech/) is the observability platform that will store and visualizes our telemetry data.
+- monoscope: [monoscope](https://monoscope.tech/) is the observability platform that will store and visualizes our telemetry data.

 - OpenTelemetry: We will use [OpenTelemetry](https://opentelemetry.io/) to collect telemetry data.

 ## Getting Started

-### Creating an APIToolkit Account
+### Creating an monoscope Account

 - Sign up for free [here](http://app.monoscope.tech/).